Jivansha/Foster-Algorithm-Visualiser/README.md

 A desktop application to visualize certain algorithms to ease learning for students.
 Foster is a GUI based learning platform based in C++ where different popular algorithms will be available for learning purpose for the user.
 It uses the knowledge of various algorithms and C++ language and Qt Creator to create a desktop application for the same.
 This project is being developed under 4rt Edition of Learn It Girl Scholarship Program.
+The project is about creating a platform for practical learning for kids and beginners who wish to learn while playing.
+The software creates adaptive animation visuals for various user cases of different coding algorithms and performs animation of each step of solving questions through the respective algorithm.

 # Running the Application